-At an altitude of 1200 meters in the Alpujarras Sierra Nevada I decided to start a sustainable lavender farm.
-Because of climate change and I’ll tell you why.
+At an altitude of 1200 meters in the Alpujarras Sierra Nevada in Andalusia Spain I decided to start a sustainable lavender farm.
+I’ll tell you why.

 In the summer of 2019 in Europe heat records where tumbling over each other.
-In the north it was sometimes warmer than in Spanish Andalusia where I live.
+That was for me the moment to start my lavenderfarm.
+Because nature is becoming more and more vulnerable.

 Why a sustainable lavender farm?

 I realised we have to act to restore landscapes and make them more resilient.
 In the study Business Approach to Sustainable Landscape Restoration from the organization Commonland I learned how important it is to return degraded land into nature.

 Landscape restoration with lavender

 An even more beautiful but also more resilient landscape is what I have in mind.
 I hope to inspire more people to do the same.
 This blog is about lavender, self made nature products and about small sustainable steps.